ChandlerLutz/LandUnavailabilityData/README.md

 Datasets
 ------------

-📂`best-lu-for-fhfa-hp` &ndash; LU ML and HP data for FHFA House Prices
+📂`best-lu-for-fhfa-hp` &ndash; LU ML and HP data for FHFA CBSA all-transaction (at) and purchases only (po) house prices
-📂`best-lu-for-freddie-mac-hp` &ndash; LU ML and HP data for Freddie Mac House Prices
+📂`best-lu-for-freddie-mac-hp` &ndash; LU ML and HP data for Freddie Mac CBSA house prices
-📂`best-lu-for-zillow-hp` &ndash; LU ML and HP data for Zillow House Prices
+📂`best-lu-for-zillow-hp` &ndash; LU ML and HP data for Zillow zip, county, and CBSA house prices
 📂`buildable-land` &ndash; Buildable Land for zip and zip3
 📂`lu-raw` &ndash; Raw LU data